 Story behind the origin of a dream destination

-This was a time during 2007 at the hills of Chobar when Mr. Hem Raj Dhakal shared his vision among bunch of his friends regarding a set up of an integrated tourist destination in Kathmandu, which would create countless memories for millions of Nepali families.
+This was a time during 2007 at the hills of Chobar when Mr. Hem Raj Dhakal shared his vision to his brother & his team regarding a set up of an integrated tourist destination in Kathmandu, which would create countless memories for millions of Nepali families.
 This dream of his would leave nobody out—a fun park that would incorporate great retail and food outlets, exciting play zones for children, and a cultural and historical experience within the beautiful valley of Kathmandu.
 His team started on to make his dream a reality and search for the place, began.
 After two years of intense search, the hill of Chandragiri was considered an ideal place for establishing the project.

 Much inspired from the Genting Highlands of Malaysia, on 29th July 2009, when Mr. Dhakal returned back, he along with his team registered a company named Kathmandu Fun Park Pvt.
 Ltd at the office of the company registrar.
 Further on 9th March 2010 this company was registered with Department of Industry, as an eco-tourism industry.Under the leadership of Mr. Dhakal, Kathmandu Fun Park Pvt.
 Ltd was expected to create a city out of city.
 The idea was to build a multifaceted tourist destination, targeting all age groups—utilizing superior technology and providing service of optimal quality.
 It would be an experience that visitors wouldn’t forget for years to come!